-Name of the property=Value Description of the property Example VALUE Representation (in a string form) of the parameters defined by the user in the timer.
+Name of the property=Value Description of the property Example user in the timer.
 LISTHEIGHT Defines the size of the "TICKEDIT" control in relation to other controls in the wizard as a whole.
 "Long" type property.

 The CALENDAR control

 This control enables you to insert a calendar.